12 grams of carbon combines with 32 grams of oxygen to form CO2

 Chemical displacement

-Law of definite proportion
+Law of definite proportion was proposed by

 The white ash formed when magnesium ribbon is burnt